bwnyasse/dart-documentai-samples/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 As this project is a work-in-progress, any contribution to help complete the TODOs list would be appreciated.

+## Acknowledgments

+This project draws inspiration from the official samples provided by Google.
+For a comprehensive list of samples and their descriptions, refer to [Google's DocumentAI Samples](https://cloud.google.com/document-ai/docs/samples).

+## License

+This project is licensed under the MIT License, which allows for modification, distribution, and private use.
+Contributions are welcome, and forking the project for your own use is encouraged.
+For more details, see the [LICENSE](LICENSE) file in the repository.

 ## Further Reading

 For additional information and resources related to this project and DocumentAI, consider visiting the following links: